taligentx/dscKeybusInterface/README.md

 * Status-MQTT-HomeAssistant: Processes the security system status and allows for control with [Home Assistant](https://www.home-assistant.io) via MQTT.
 This uses the armed and alarm states for the HomeAssistant [Alarm Control Panel](https://www.home-assistant.io/components/alarm_control_panel.mqtt) component, and the zone states for the [Binary Sensor](https://www.home-assistant.io/components/binary_sensor.mqtt) component.

-* Status-Pushbullet:  Processes the security system status and demonstrates how to send a push notification when the status has changed.
-This example sends notifications via [Pushbullet](https://www.pushbullet.com).
+* Status-Pushbullet (esp8266-only):  Processes the security system status and demonstrates how to send a push notification when the status has changed.
+This example sends notifications via [Pushbullet](https://www.pushbullet.com) and requires the esp8266 for SSL support.

-* Status-Email: Processes the security system status and demonstrates how to send an email when the status has changed.
+* Status-Email (esp8266-only): Processes the security system status and demonstrates how to send an email when the status has changed.
 Email is sent using SMTPS (port 465) with SSL for encryption - this is necessary on the ESP8266 until STARTTLS can be supported.
 For example, this will work with Gmail after changing the account settings to [allow less secure apps](https://support.google.com/accounts/answer/6010255).

 ## Wiring